| |

 transmitters and control consoles.

-first to take over the main control board was Mr. Doolittle's
+to take over the main control board was Mr. Doolittle's personal

-personal secretary, Rose Pescik, who took over the early morning
+secretary, Rose Pescik, who took over the early morning Shoppers

-next day development engineer Kenneth McLeod said farewell
+day development engineer Kenneth McLeod said farewell to begin

-June 17 control operator Stanley Peer departed to join the
+17 control operator Stanley Peer departed to join the U.S.

 frequency modulation broadcasting at the Board of War Communications